The Cost of No-Decision — A Fearless Buyer / JOLT ROI Model

 |---|---|---|

-| % of deals lost to no-decision | 50% (midpoint of a 40–60% range) | Widely cited industry research on B2B win/loss patterns finding a large share of "in-progress" forecasted deals ultimately close as no-decision rather than lost to a competitor (commonly associated with The JOLT Effect, Dixon & McKenna).
+| % of deals lost to no-decision | 50% (midpoint of a 40–60% range) | Widely cited industry research on B2B win/loss patterns finding a large share of "in-progress" forecasted deals ultimately close as no-decision rather than lost to a competitor (The JOLT Effect, Dixon & McKenna, 2022 — a study of 2.5M+ sales calls).
 Treat this as a starting reference point, not a guaranteed figure — replace with your own win/loss data whenever it's available. |

-| Reduction in no-decision rate (Conservative / Moderate / Aggressive) | 10 / 20 / 33 points | Grounded in JOLT Effect research: sellers who apply JOLT skills close deals identified as indecisive at 59%, versus 26% for sellers who don't — a 33-point, 2.3x swing.
-That's a win rate on a specific subset of deals (those already flagged as indecisive), which is a narrower lens than the aggregate no-decision rate above, but it's the best available evidence for how large a swing is achievable — so the slider is capped at 33 points and can't claim more than the published research shows.
-Conservative and Moderate scale back from that ceiling (roughly a third and two-thirds of the way there) for teams still building the skill. |
+| Reduction in no-decision rate (Conservative / Moderate / Confident) | 5 / 10 / 15 points | Grounded in JOLT Effect research: sellers who apply JOLT skills close deals identified as indecisive at 59%, versus 26% for sellers who don't — a 33-point, 2.3x swing.
+That's a win rate on a specific subset of deals (those already flagged as indecisive), which is a narrower lens than the aggregate no-decision rate above, but it's the best available evidence for how large a swing is achievable.
+The slider is capped at 33 points so the model can't claim more than the published research shows — and all three presets sit well below that ceiling: even the Confident case (15 pts) assumes less than half of the documented swing. |

 | Year 1 ramp factor | 50% | As part of the program, sellers apply JOLT and Fearless Buyer skills directly to deals already in their pipeline — and we frequently see sellers close deals using these skills during the program itself, so the impact can be immediate.
 We still build in a ramp to account for the fact that not every seller will be able to apply it to a live deal right away.
 Turn off if you want to assume full impact from day one. |